sestaton/p5-app-droplets/README.md

 **TODO**

-- Add the option to change the defaults.
+- Add the option to change the defaults and store them in the configuration.

 **LICENSE**